 Students interested in obtaining the related OPAL degree - the Master of Applied Science in Population Health Management - may apply all of the course credits of the certificate program to the MAS program upon application and admission, as long as courses were completed within 5 years of matriculation in the MAS program.
 For specific questions about the MAS program, please contact the OPAL office directly at JHSPH.Applied-Learning@jhu.edu.

-The certificate program requires a minimum of 26 term credits and successful completion of all courses for a letter grade, as well as a minimum grade point average (GPA) of 2.75.
+The certificate program requires a minimum of 25 term credits and successful completion of all courses for a letter grade, as well as a minimum grade point average (GPA) of 2.75.
+Students must earn a grade of C or better in all certificate courses.
 The certificate program length is flexible; it can be completed in as little as one year, and must be completed within three years.